verbruggenalex/watchdog_registry/README.md

 This project will provide both a drush command and a behat subcontext with which you can detect unregistered or new PHP errors.
 It is pretty handy if you need to take over maintainership of a certain project that already has some PHP errors that are being logged in the watchdog table.
+Such as you can whitelist those and start working without having to worry to introduce new PHP errors.

  * For a full description of the module, visit the project page: https://github.com/verbruggenalex/watchdog_registry